-University of Missouri Women's and Children's Hospital
+University of Missouri Women's Hospital

-University of Missouri Women's and Children's Hospital is located at 404 North Keene St, Columbia MO 65201.
-The Hospital is in Columbia and approximately 4 miles from the main MU Campus.
+University of Missouri Women's Hospital is located at 404 North Keene St, Columbia MO 65201.
+This hospital is formerly known as Women's and Children's Hospital.
 The University of Missouri Police Department has jurisdiction for investigation of all crimes occurring within the hospital and in the surrounding parking lots associated with the hospital.
 In addition, Hospital Security Staff patrol the hospital and grounds on a 24-hour basis.
 Hospital Security Officers do not have powers of arrest.
 MU Police Officers from the main campus will regularly patrol the lots and walk through the hospital.
 MU students and employees are encouraged to promptly and accurately report all crimes to MUPD, 573-882-7201.
 The Columbia Police Department has jurisdiction in the areas immediately surrounding the hospital and may assist MU Police.